 You can find the submission form at yoursite.com/events/community/add which will look something like this:

 You’ll notice that at the top, you can click on View Your Submitted Events.
-Once clicked, you’ll be redirected to a list of all your community-submitted events.
-From that page, you can then view and edit all of your submissions from the frontend.
+Once clicked, you’ll be redirected to a list of all your user-submitted events.
+From that page, you can then view and edit all of your submissions from the front end.

 Customizing the events submission form